 DKIM Signing

-DomainKeys Identified Mail (DKIM) adds a cryptographic signature to every out‑going message, allowing receiving servers to verify that the message really originates from your domain and has not been altered in transit.
+DomainKeys Identified Mail (DKIM) adds a cryptographic signature to every outgoing message.
+This signature allows receiving mail servers to verify that the message genuinely originates from your domain and has not been tampered with during transit.

-Nodemailer can sign messages with one or more DKIM keys without any extra dependencies.
-In most cases signing is fast and fully in‑memory.
-For very large messages you can optionally enable on‑disk caching so that only the first cacheTreshold bytes are kept in RAM.
+Nodemailer can sign messages with one or more DKIM keys without requiring any additional dependencies.
+In most cases, signing is fast and handled entirely in memory.
+For very large messages, you can optionally enable disk caching so that only the first cacheTreshold bytes are stored in RAM.

 Configuration

-• Transport‑wide – every message sent through the transporter is signed with the same key(s), or
+- Transport-wide - Every message sent through the transporter is automatically signed with the same key(s), or

 DKIM options

-The option cacheTreshold is intentionally miss‑spelled to preserve backwards‑compatibility with older Nodemailer versions.
+The option cacheTreshold is intentionally misspelled (with an "o" instead of "e") to maintain backwards compatibility with older Nodemailer versions.

 Usage examples